USRSE/usrse.github.io/README.md

 ### GitHub CI

-GitHub CI is relatively new, and used sparingly.
-The only current action is to greet first time users (for pull requests and issues) determined by the [greetings.yml](.github/workflows/greetings.yml) workflow.
-An under development action (currently not enabled) is [member-counts.yaml](.github/workflows/member-counts.yaml) which will (when it's finished) be run automatically at the start of a new month to open up a new pull request with an update to the data file to generate the members plot.
+### Greetings
+This simple greetings action greets first time users (for pull requests and issues).
+The logic of this is determined by the [greetings.yml](.github/workflows/greetings.yml) workflow.

+#### Member Counts
+Two scripts help to create a branch with an updated [member counts file](_data/memberCounts.csv).
+The workflow [member-counts.yaml](.github/workflows/member-counts.yaml) will generate an updated file and commit and push to a new branch, and [pull-request.yaml](.github/workflows/pull-request.yaml) will detect the branch is pushed and open a pull request to update the repository.
 For GitHub CI, there are currently no secrets or credentials, and no setup is required - having actions enabled for the repository and placing the file under `.github/workflows` enables it.